-This review covers the popular BigExpert MT4/MT5 EA, which is promoted as EURUSD currency pair expert advisor that is based on stoploss and takeprofit principle.
+This review covers the popular BigExpert MT4/MT5 EA, which is promoted as EURUSD currency pair expert advisor that is based on a stop-loss and take-profit principle.

-Checking for the performance and settings, we saw that the vendor provided a couple of backtesting screenshots but did not utilize a 3rd party performance tool like myfxbook.
+Checking for the performance and settings, we saw that the vendor provided a couple of backtesting screenshots but did not utilize a 3rd party performance tool like myfxbook.com

 The vendor is Renate Gerlinde Engelsberger with BigExpert and some free tools in his profile.
-The BigExpert we are reviewing today was published 6 March, 2021 and it is running on version 1.9 updated on 2 April, 2021.
-Total demo downloaded is 1871 and the vendor is generous to allow for 15 activations.
-Below is a screenshot of the seller recommended settings.
+The BigExpert we are reviewing today was published on 6 March 2021 and it is running on version 1.9 updated on 2 April 2021.
+The total number of demos downloaded is 1871 and the vendor is generous to allow for 15 activations.
+Below is a screenshot of the seller’s recommended settings.

-For more default settings and value see below
+For more default settings and values see below

 They said that the BigExpert has been tested in more than 20 major brokers in the world.
 Some of the other special features of this Forex robot include

-- Fifo rules are followed in this expert.
+- Fifo rules are followed by this expert.